Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/sass-css-framework.md

 ## Helpers

 Several different helpers are provided by this framework.
-This is to ensure consistency when building applications, and to hopefully mitigate any UI bugs that could occour by leaking styles.
+This is to ensure consistency when building applications and mitigate any UI bugs that could occur by leaking styles.

 ## z-index